GiulioUmbrella/Insteon_2864-222/README.md

  ```

-As one can see, the destination buffer is as big as 64 bytes, which means that if the value provided for the key 'remoteIp' is longer than 64 characters, the function 'get_value_key' will overflow the buffer v6.
+As one can see, the destination buffer is defined as big as 64 bytes, which means that if the value provided for the key 'remoteIp' is longer than 64 characters, the function 'get_value_key' will overflow the buffer v6.
-Moreover, as the last assembly instruction overwrites the value of PC through a pop from the stack (as shown below), one can calculate the offset where the LR should reside on the stack, ad overwrite it with a known value.
+Moreover, as the last assembly instruction overwrites the value of PC through a pop from the stack (as shown below), one can calculate the offset of the memory value being popped (i.e., the LR register content), and overwrite it with a known value.

 ```asm
 loc_2907C